 For your information, Tokyo Mosque Camii is the biggest mosque in Japan located 5-6 minutes by foot from Yoyogi Uehara Station.
 I love the fact that there are talks held every weekend where Muslims would give a talk on their fasting experience in their own countries.

 The talk that I went to is from a girl from India studying at Tokyo Foreign Language University and I was first blown away from her perfect Japanese and got struck again by how different each culture celebrate Ramadan month.
-Apparently, in India they have another night market after Tarawih prayer which is cool because we have moreh; another food session lol usually desserts.
+Apparently, in India they have another night market after Tarawih prayer which is cool because we have moreh; another food session (usually desserts).

 Here are some of Tokyo Camii Mosque photos.
-I did say that the mosque is the biggest one in Japan but the size couldn’t be compared with the usual size of the mosque in Malaysia.
+I did say that the mosque is the biggest one in Japan but the size is smaller than typical local mosque in Malaysia.

 The talk was given in the Japanese language as most of the audience is Japanese.